Why You Should Spend More Time Thinking About Steel Frame Homes

 Lightweight steel is readily available in most major markets, and even if construction is to take place in rural or remote areas, transportation costs should not be a factor.
 There are a number of suppliers in major centres, which keep prices competitive.

 - Steel is recyclable.
 Using old cars, appliances, bridges, steel cans, etc., produces about 500 million tons of steel per year.
 About three old cars produce enough steel to frame a basic 1500 square feet bungalow.

 - In addition to being environmentally friendly, steel framing results in a reduction of construction waste that would end up in a landfill

 - Steel is non-combustible material.

-- Steel is dimensionally stable in any climate.
+- Steel is dimensionally solid in any climate.
 Steel is manufactured straight and once the wall is properly constructed it won’t shrink, crack or warp resulting in fewer cracks and nail pops.
 This results in fewer callbacks.